yellowmessenger/documentation/docs/platform_concepts/studio/api/bearer-token.md

 We support different authentication types to ensure you can configure any type of API irrespective of the authentication method.
 You can use Basic Auth, OAuth, Barer token and more.

 In this article, you will learn -
-1. Hoe to pass access token variables in the API header
+1. How to pass access token variables in the API header
 2. How to use access token variable in the code function

 This article explains different ways of using access token generated directly from the generate auth token API.